SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 If you see BNF grammar for new language features that uses parentheses, you need to exercise some creativity and judgment when removing them.

-Here are some examples:
+For example,

-This one required coming up with a new category, which then needed to be defined.
+translating this part of a BNF rule required coming up with a new category, which then needed to be defined:

-    ('where' expr)? ==> guard-expression-OPT
+    ('where' expr)?

+It became:

+    guard-expression-OPT
     guard-expression --> ``where`` expression

-This one was a bit dense and required the application of several of the rules above.
+This BNF rule was a bit dense and required the application of several of the rules above:

     stmt-switch-case ::= (case-label+ | default-label) brace-item*

-was replaced with
+It became:

     switch-case --> case-labels brace-items-OPT | default-label brace-items-OPT